-In 2013, we are certainly receiving an average amount of information – per day – far greater than anything our ancestors received in a lifetime.
+In 2015, we are receiving an average amount of information – per day – far greater than anything our ancestors received in a lifetime.

 Isn’t that just… nuts?

 Is it little wonder we feel stressed?
 Strained?
 Overwhelmed?